cobaltians/plugins/Webservices/README.md

 	cobalt.ws.call({
 		storageKey : "user:412",
-		cacheCallback : function( data ){
+		cacheCallback : function( data, relatedCall ){
 			cobalt.log('latest user data was', data.user )
+		},
+		cacheError : function( err, relatedCall  ){
+			cobalt.log('error retrieving user ', err )
 		}
 	})

 In this case, native side sends a "onStorageResult" message (see above) with the data in storageKey.

-It sends "onStorageResult" with an empty data if nothing is available in the store or if storageKey is unknown.
+If something went wrong and sendCacheResult was true, native sends this to the web :

+	{ type : "plugin", name : "webservices", action : "onStorageError", data : {
+		callId : 2312,
+		text : "" // the error detail as string
+	}}

 **filterData** :